thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_customizer_contentlayout_sections', $contentlayout_sections );
 ```

-Filter the definitions for the controls in the Content & Layout panel of the Customizer.
+Filter the definitions for the controls in the Layout panel of the Customizer.

+### Description

+The panel was previously labeled "Content &amp; Layout".

 ### Returns